dermatologist/umlsjs/README.md

 # umlsjs (For UMLS REST APIs)

 ## About
 This is an unofficial package for accessing [UMLS REST APIs](https://documentation.uts.nlm.nih.gov/rest/home.html).
 The technical documentation for the APIs is available [here.](https://documentation.uts.nlm.nih.gov/) You need an API-KEY to access UMLS services.
-You can apply for the license [here.](https://uts.nlm.nih.gov/license.html) This is still in early alpha and is not production ready.
-Please star the [GitHub repo](https://github.com/dermatologist/umlsjs) to show your interest in this project or [contact me](https://nuchange.ca/contact).
+You can apply for the license [here.](https://uts.nlm.nih.gov/license.html)

 ## Install
 ```